alanranger/alan-chat-proxy/Architecture and Handover/SYSTEM_ARCHITECTURE.md

    - **Solution**: Test extraction patterns against actual page content and adjust regex
 2. **Data Freshness** - Some articles may have old incorrect descriptions until next ingestion
    - **Solution**: Run full ingestion to update all content with new JSON-LD prioritization
+3. **Vercel Caching** - API responses may be cached, requiring force redeploy to see database updates
+   - **Solution**: Use `git commit --allow-empty` to force Vercel redeploy when database changes are made

 ### **🧪 Testing Commands**
 ```sql